userid7/to-do-list/README.md

 - [nextjs](https://nextjs.org/docs/getting-started)

 ## Installation
-This is installation for each folder.
+The installation for each folder.
+This application is tested in Linux environment.

 ### Back
 1. use `pip install -r requirements.txt`